zhaluza/js-algorithm-notes/Solving Problems/Approaches.md

 - Break It Down
 - Solve/Simplify
 - Look Back & Refactor

+---

-  **1) Understand the Problem**
+### 1) Understand the Problem

 Before you start typing, whiteboarding, etc… take a minute to look at the problem and understand it.

 Ask yourself these questions (or ask the interviewer if something's unclear):